 NHS trusts are to be told to remove devices linked to more than 120 never events caused by ‘unconscious errors’.

-A national patient safety alert is being drafted by NHS England which urges trusts to remove all air flowmeters from wall medical gas outlets.
+A national patient safety alert from NHS England which urges trusts to remove all air flowmeters from wall medical gas outlets.
 It is likely to be published next month.

 The alert comes after 121 never events in the last three years involved staff members accidentally connecting patients to air instead of oxygen.
 This number is close to 10% of all never events recorded during that period.